hwheinzen/stringl10n/README.md

 # stringl10n
-A simple string localization tool for Go
+A simple string localization tool for Go.

-This command generates Go code.
-It allows to initially choose a language for text strings at compile time, and to reset globally the language at run time.
+This command generates two source files that can be included in a Go project:
+- one that provides a function that translates strings
+- one that provides a unit test

 ### Limitations
 There is neither variable substitution nor plural handling.

-Because the language gets set globally this is *not* a solution for multi-user multi-language environments.

 ### Installing
 Provided that your Go environment is ready, i.e. $GOPATH is set, you need to: